shodutta92/SimuTix/README.md

 #IEOR 131 SigmaWeb

 ##What is this?
-SigmaWeb is a simple framework for easily and quickly creating web interfaces for the Sigma simulation software
+SigmaWeb is a simple framework for easily and quickly creating web interfaces for the Sigma simulation software.
+It is built as a self-contained package which requires only a default python installation to run.
+SigmaWeb was built for use in IEOR 131: Discrete Event Simulation, taught at U.C.
+Berkeley.

 ##Settings
-- The "settings.json" file holds all your custom variable Settings
+- The `settings.json` file holds all your custom variable settings
 - Each time the server starts, it will read your file and use them throughout

+### Components:
 ###info
     "info": {
         "team":   "Carwash Demo",